developer-program/engineering-track/docs/security/owasp-top-10.md

 ## Examples

 1. **Denial of Service** attack: XML Bomb, e.g. [Billion laughs attack](https://en.wikipedia.org/wiki/Billion_laughs_attack).
-It works by flooding the XML parser with a large document and taking up memory:
+It works by flooding the XML parser with a large document, which causes the application to consume all of its available memory until the process crashes:
 ``` xml
 <?xml version="1.0" encoding="utf-8"?>
 <!DOCTYPE lolz [